Skip to main content

 SAFECode, Tactical Threat Modeling

-Provides guidance on the process of threat modeling as well as the “generic” framework in which a successful threat-modeling effort can be conducted
+Provides guidance on the process of threat modeling and the “generic” framework in which a successful threat-modeling effort can be conducted

 SP 800-53, Rev. 5, Joint Task Force Transformation Initiative, Security and Privacy Controls for Federal Information Systems and Organizations